ShaunWu25/FSND-Capstone/README.md

 https://fsnd-shaun.auth0.com/authorize?audience=Casting-Agency-Identifier&response_type=token&client_id=0MurronB3kgb8aSa5A31PQc1LGQmVhu9&redirect_uri=https://shaun-casting-agency.herokuapp.com/login-results
 ```

-There will be two roles:
+There will be two roles in this app:
 1. Casting Assitant: able to perform GET both in actors and movies.
 2. Executive Producer: able to perform all the permissions.